Get It!

 When the array mode is activated, you can add all selected attributes to the grid in one click by clicking the top-left corner of your future array.

-In the image at the right, 1020 hue attributes (6 universes) have been added by clicking the first grid cell (top-left).
+In the image to the right, 1020 hue attributes (6 universes) have been added by clicking the first grid cell (top-left).

 Flip/Mirror/Randomize: To quickly reorder the attributes once added to the grid, select them and go in the Edit/Attributes menu.